ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

 Alyvix Editor lets you visually create, edit and run complex scripts allowing Alyvix to interact with your applications just like a human user would.
-Each script consists of multiple test case objects, organized as sequential, conditional and loop commands, along with :ref:`Sections <alyvix_editor_interface_sections>` and :ref:`Maps <alyvix_editor_interface_maps>`.
+Each script consists of multiple test case objects, organized as
+:ref:`sequential, conditional and loop commands <alyvix_editor_scripting_node_expressions>`,
+along with :ref:`Sections <alyvix_editor_interface_sections>`
+and :ref:`Maps <alyvix_editor_interface_maps>`.

-The Editor interface includes Alyvix Selector and Designer as collapsible panels, which lets you easily inspect and choose test case objects to include when building your scripts.
+The Editor interface includes the Alyvix Selector and Designer modules as collapsible panels, which lets you easily inspect and choose test case objects to include when building your scripts.

 To :ref:`run Alyvix Editor from the command prompt <test_case_building_editor_launch>`, use the following command: